 Our attorneys have experience with felony charges as well as misdemeanors.
 Khalaf & Nguyen has represented clients at preliminary hearings (capital murder . . . drugs valued at over $1 million . . . and so forth), bond reduction hearings and writ of habeas corpus hearings (i.e. bond reduced from $1 million to $25,000 in a manslaughter charge; bond reduced from $1 million to $250,000 in a huge drug felony charge), and so forth.

-In regards to misdemeanors, Khalaf & Nguyen has represented clients who have been charged with all types of misdemeanors (i.e. simple assault, domestic violence, possession, and so forth).
-Our attorneys have conducted trials in municipal courts and justice courts.
+In regards to misdemeanors, Khalaf & Nguyen has represented clients who have been charged with all types of misdemeanors (i.e. simple assault, domestic violence, possession of paraphernalia, possession of weed, DUI, and so forth).
+Our attorneys are not afraid of trials.
+In regards to felonies, Khalaf & Nguyen has represented clients on felony indictments throughout the State of Mississippi.

 Contact our firm today and speak with an attorney about your case: 601.688.8888.
 Khalaf & Nguyen offers free consultation to discuss your case.
 Fill out and submit the “CONTACT FORM” for a FREE case evaluation.